Nouria Hernandez: Rector of the University of Lausanne

 In August 2015, after being selected by a vote of the University Council (by 26 votes out of 39) in June, the Council of State of Vaud nominated Nouria Hernandez as rector of the University of Lausanne from 1 August 2016.
-She is the first woman to lead the University of Lausanne.
+She was the first woman to lead the University of Lausanne.

-As rector, one of her priorities will be to promote the theme of "viable development" (with the idea of survival in the long term of the next generations).
+As rector, one of her priorities was to promote the theme of "viable development" (with the idea of survival in the long term of the next generations).
 She sees viable development as an interdisciplinary subject of reflection involving not only technology but also biology, ecology, philosophy, economy and politics.